roguehunter7/Air-Ticket-Booking-System/README.md

 The program will assume the password of the localhost mysql server to be 'mysql'

+db contains a cut down version of the database that we are using.

 ### Features
 1. Users can create their user account.
 2. Users can book both one-way as well as round-trip tickets.